American Airlines Flight 965: Going off-course

 Cali's air traffic controllers had no functional radar to monitor the 757, as it had been blown up in 1992 by the terror group FARC.
 Cali's approach uses several radio beacons to guide pilots around the mountains and canyons that surround the city.
 The airplane's flight management system (FMS) navigation computer already had these beacons programmed in, and should have, in theory, told the pilots exactly where to turn, climb, and descend, all the way from Miami to the terminal in Cali.

 Since the wind was calm, Cali's controllers asked the pilots whether they wanted to fly a non-precision straight-in approach to runway 19 rather than coming around for a precision ILS-approach to runway 01.
 The pilots agreed to the straight-in approach, hoping to make up some time.
-The pilots then erroneously cleared all the programmed approach waypoints from the flight plan in the aircraft FMS.
+The pilots then mistakenly cleared all the programmed approach waypoints from the flight plan in the aircraft FMS.
 When the controller asked the pilots to report passing over the Tulua VOR (identified as "ULQ") north of Cali, it was no longer programmed into the FMS flight plan, so they had to find the VOR identifier "ULQ" in their approach chart.
 In the meantime, they extended the aircraft's speed brakes to slow it down and expedite its descent.

-By the time the pilots had selected the Tulua VOR identifier "ULQ" into the FMS flight plan they had already passed over it.
+By the time the pilots had selected the Tulua VOR identifier "ULQ" into the FMS flight plan, they had already passed over it.
 The pilots then tried to select the next approach waypoint Rozo in the FMS.
 However, the Rozo non-directional beacon (NDB) was identified as "R" in their approach chart but not in the FMS.
 Instead the FMS database used a different naming convention and identified the Rozo NDB as "ROZO".
 Colombia had also duplicated the identifier "R" for the Romeo NDB near Bogotá 150 nmi from Cali, which is not in line with the ICAO standard effective from 1978 to only duplicate identifiers if more than 600 nmi apart.
 By selecting "R" from the waypoint list, the captain caused the autopilot to start flying a course to Bogotá, resulting in the airplane turning east in a wide semicircle.
 The pilots then attempted to correct this by turning back to the south.
 By the time the error was detected, the aircraft was in a valley running roughly north–south parallel to the one they should have been in.
 The pilots had put the aircraft on a collision course with a 3000 m mountain.
 The air traffic controller, Nelson Rivera Ramírez, believed that some of the requests of the pilots did not make sense, but did not know enough non-aviation English to convey this.